mperry/functionalgroovy/README.md

 =================

 [Functional Groovy](https://github.com/mperry/functionalgroovy) is a library for doing functional programming (FP) in Groovy.
-It is an extension module for Functional Java (FJ), enhancing Functional Java using Groovy idioms, and adds new FP constructs in Groovy.
-The added features includes:
+It is a Groovy extension module for [Functional Java](http://functionaljava.org/) (FJ), adding Groovy idioms and new FP constructs in Groovy.

+Features includes:
+* FunctionalJava based
+* Enhances FunctionalJava for Groovy as a Groovy extension module
 * Groovy quickcheck style testing
- * Adding monadic functions to java.util.List
+* Monadic functions added to the standard Java List
 * Monad comprehensions (dynamically typed)
 * Monad library using a minimal monad implementation (unit/flatMap)
 * Lenses
 * Reader, Writer and State monads
 * A simple IO type

 It is divided into four components: core, main, demo and consume.
 * Core enhances Functional Java with Groovy idioms